 As one of the largest teams of independent wind consultants in Germany we offer wind resource and energy production assessments as well as related services of which an overview is given on the following pages.
-If possible, some relevant examples are presented.
+In addition, some relevant examples are presented here.

-Wind resource and energy production assessments are the basis for the negotiations between project initiators, developers, investors, financing parties and turbine manufacturers.
+The purpose of wind resource and energy production assessments is to determine the mean wind resource of sites and the long term mean annual energy production of wind farms that are planned, under construction or in operation.
+These assessments are the basis for the negotiations between project initiators, developers, investors, financing parties and turbine manufacturers.

 In Germany, the standard approach is to derive the wind resource from the energy production of existing wind turbines in the surroundings, whilst site specific wind measurements are used as a basis in other countries (but also increasingly in Germany).
 The production data respectively the wind data used in these cases must be scaled to long term mean situations and then transferred from the positions of the existing turbines respectively the wind measurement to the planned turbine positions and their hub heights.

 aj is particularly experienced in the in-depth check of available production and wind data on plausibility, disturbances, technical faults and erroneous information.
-Systematic errors in data and models are quantified by analysing the pattern of the data on the one hand and accumulating corresponding experience on the other.
-Corresponding adjustments are then implemented in the process.
 Any available information is used (e.g. not only from the top anemometer of the mast but from all anemometers), in order to obtain the most complete picture of the wind flow.
 This approach, which is pursued on all levels and matters, is the most relevant particularity of aj on the market and allows us to achieve lower than common uncertainties.

 To scale the existing data to the long term, data and procedures developed in house are used as well as data sets which are readily available on the market, as appropriate.
 Standard software tools are used for the extrapolation in space and for the production calculations.
 Detailed plausibility checks are considered highly important in this context.
 If experience or general considerations suggest that the most realistic results differ from those obtained with the calculation programs, corrections are applied in order to get closest possible to reality and to minimise the uncertainty.